Introduction

 Stage 1 – A signed complaint is referred to the Panel.

-Stage 2 – The Panel reviews if the complaint is admissible.
+Stage 2 – The Panel determines whether the complaint is admissible.

 If there is found to have been no breach of the Course Criteria, the complaint will be dismissed, and the Complainant will be informed with reasons for the non-admission of the complaint.